subs1stem/wg-assistant/README.md

     // Password that the bot will use to connect.
 Also used for private key decryption.
     // If not specified, private key will be used.
     "password": "toor",
-    // The filename, or list of filenames, of optional private key(s) and/or certs to try for authentication.
+    // The filename, or list of filenames, of optional private key(s)
+    // and/or certs to try for authentication.
-    // If not specified, the bot will try to use local keyfiles or the SSH agent (if running).
+    // If not specified, the bot will try to use local keyfiles or the SSH agent.
     "key_filename": "/home/user/.ssh/id_ed25519"
   },
   // JSON record for next server.